defenseunicorns/uds-cli/README.md

 By default all the packages in the bundle are removed, but you can also remove only certain packages in the bundle by using the `--packages` flag.

 As an example: `uds remove uds-bundle-<name>.tar.zst --packages init,nginx`

+### Logs

+> [!NOTE]
+> Only works with `uds deploy` for now, may work for other operations but isn't guaranteed.

+The `uds logs` command can be used to view the most recent logs of a bundle operation.
+Note that depending on your OS temporary directory and file settings, recent logs are purged after a certain amount of time, so this command may return an error if the logs are no longer available.

 ## Bundle Architecture and Multi-Arch Support
 There are several ways to specify the architecture of a bundle: